cilogi/cilogi-guides/offline/west-end/kelvingrove-park/contents/kelvingrove-park-trail/109_highland-light-infantry-memorial.md

 ![Highland Light Infantry Memorial](highland-light-infantry-mem.jpg)

-Leading Scots sculptor William Birnie Rhind was responsible for this 1906 naturalistic memorial to the HLI soldiers who died on various South African campaigns at the start of the 20th century.
-Rhind was best known for work in his native Edinburgh (in Princes Street Gardens, in St Giles, and on the facades of the Scotsman, Jenners and Portrait Gallery buildings), but also had commissions as far away as Australia and Canada.
-His interpretation of an infantryman clambering over a rock was the first of several dynamic military monuments in Kelvingrove Park (although it was first proposed to be situated in Glasgow Green).
+This sculpture is by William Birnie Rhind (1853-1933) created in 1906.

+It is a memorial to the Highland Light Infantry soldiers who died in the South African Campaigns.

+This sculpture was the first military monument to be located in the park.

+Rhind is better known for his works in Edinburgh, which are many.
+Other works in Glasgow include: the allegorical figures on Charing Cross Mansions (1889-91); Cumming & Smith's Furniture Warehouse, 128-52 Sauchiehall Street (1891-2); the sculpture on the former Sun Life Building, 117-21 West George Street (1889-94); the statue representing Science on Kelvingrove Art Gallery (1898); and the figures and heraldic panel on the former National Bank of Scotland, 2-4 Glassford Street (1902-3).
+